robocop369/HW_2/README.md

-# HW_2
+# HW_1
-This is for HW 2 Submission
+This is where I submit my HW 1